 Cookies:

-- In a mixing bowl beat sugar and butter until fluffy.
+- In a mixing bowl, use a hand mixer or stand mixer to beat sugar and butter until fluffy.
+Beat in the egg, vanilla and rum.

-- Place some flour on a cutting board and roll out dough until it is 1/2″ round.
+- Place some flour on a cutting board and roll out the dough until it is 1/2″ round.
 Cut into 2 1/2″ logs.

 Frosting:

-- Add 1/2 cup powdered sugar and beat.
+- Add a 1/2 cup powdered sugar and beat.
 Add 2-3 tablespoons of half and half and beat in.
+Gradually add 2-3 cups powdered sugar until it reaches a spreading consistency.

 Notes